wmcnamara/crynn/README.md

 ## Using Crynn:
 Navigate to the [Github Wiki Page](https://github.com/wmcnamara/crynn/wiki).
 It will bring you to the introduction page, explaining how to use Crynn.

+### Disclaimer
+This engine is mostly intended as a personal project to learn more about computer graphics, and create personal games.
+As such I will not make any guarantees about master branch stability.
+I'm not always consistent with my styling, and some of the implemented code is poor, and unfinished.